grandmastr/intermediate-to-advanced-js-book/16-http-methods-and-codes/README.md

 But we're gonna dive into some good stuff and you'll learn more than you think.

-Generally, status codes have three categories:
+Generally, status codes have five categories:

 100-199 — Informational responses
 200-299 — Successful responses